spencer-shadley/completed-class/class-content/21-MERN/04-Supplemental/MERNHerokuDeploy.md

 ![New Credentials](images/newCredentials.png)

-8. Now that this is done, we want to be sure to use our `client/build` folder when running on production.
+8. Now that this is done, we want to be sure to use our `client/build` directory when running on production.
 You will need this line of code in your `server.js`.

 ![Production](images/nodeENVProduction.png)

-9. Since the `client/build` folder is a static folder that has to be generated, make sure to run `yarn build` before pushing to GitHub/Heroku if you've made changes to the `client` folder in your app.
+9. Since the `client/build` directory is a static directory that has to be generated, make sure to run `yarn build` before pushing to GitHub/Heroku if you've made changes to the `client` directory in your app.

 10. Finally you need to make sure that your `PORT` variable is set to use either the port heroku designates, or a port of your choosing.